 With Boise Start-Up week bringing the community together, big and small companies in the valley have worked together to create the scene we have now.

-As companies began to grow with Boise, they flourished.
+As companies began to grow here, they flourished.
 Out-of-state talent noticed the housing prices, quality of life, and opportunity and began to look into Boise.
-Big talent coming to the area has helped the scene grow.
-Boise is comparable now to Seattle and Portland.
+Big talent coming to the area has helped the scene grow and now compares to Seattle and Portland!

 We have the city, the outdoors, and now the tech jobs.
 But how does compensation compare?